kioskprotocol/contracts/README.md

 * Manage product information and pricing in a decentralized product database
 * Sell products directly to buyers with no middlemen and no transaction fees

+For buyers, the protocol represents a universal shopping cart.
+Products can be purchased directly via the protocol instead of navigating through the checkout process of an e-commerce website.

 ## Quick Start

 The following tutorials will prepopulate the relevant smart contracts in [Remix](http://remix.ethereum.org/), an online Solidity compiler.